Corporate Social Responsibility

 At Samuels of Norfolk we make it our business to know what our garment and product suppliers attitudes are to healthy societies, including their attitudes to the environment and what they add to their local communities in terms of fair pay and working conditions.

 Many customers are becoming much more discerning about the garments and products that they buy.
 Businesses are being compelled to consider what impact their business is having on the planet and it is encouraging to see the improvements and commitment to achieving this.

-These are a selection of organisations doing great work with some of Samuels of Norfolk suppliers:
+A selection of organisations doing great work with Samuels of Norfolk suppliers:

 Living Wage Foundation The Living Wage Foundation sets an hourly rate that employees can earn to ensure that they can live poverty free.
 At Samuels of Norfolk we are proud that we are members of the Living Wage Foundation and our employees are able to earn the living wage that is set by the foundation.
 We believe in rewarding our employees fairly and by doing so we feel we maintain an exceptional high service and value for money to our customers.

 Fair Trade Foundation The Fair Trade Foundation is an independent non-profit organisation and their aim is to give a sustainable livelihood to the workers that are involved in all aspects of the production of goods and in our case, clothing.
 When you see the Fair Trade Foundation Mark you know from the production of the raw material to the finished product that the product has been certified and the workers have been treated fairly.

 Brands that use the Fair Trade Foundation Mark: Epona, Premier